-Motors which must withstand continuous up-thrust have a

-somewhat different construction.
-The thrust bearing is arranged to take this up-thrust and is clamped in the bearing housing.
+Motors that must withstand continuous up-thrust have a somewhat different construction.
+The thrust bearing is arranged to take this upthrust and is clamped in the bearing housing.
 No shims are used in these motors since the lower bearing is of the type which can withstand axial load in both directions.
-See Figure 3A.
+See Figure 3a.

-3. Upper Ball Thrust Bearing

-324-405 Frames, Oil Lubricated
+3. Ball Thrust Bearing - 320-405 Frames, Oil Lubricated

-For a motor with angular-contact ball thrust bearings, refer to Figures 2 and 4.
-When the motor shaft nut is tight-ened, the rotor, shaft and lower bearing are drawn up until the outer ring of the lower bearing seats against the lower bearing cover.
+For a motor with angular-contact

+ball thrust bearings, refer to Figures 2 and 4.
+When the motor shaft nut is tightened, the rotor, shaft and lower bearing seats against the lower bearing cover.
 Further tightening of the nut preloads the bearings.
-(Note that the shoulder on the shaft below the lower half-coupling is purposely located so that it does not seat against the coupling.)
+(Note that shoulder on the shaft below the lower half-coupling is purposely located so that it does not seat against the coupling.)

-The best way to adjust the nut is by trial, using an indicator the lower between halfcoupling and top endshield, and lifting the rotor to check the end-play after each setting of the nut until between 0.002" and 0.005" is obtained.
+The best way to adjust the nut is by trial, using an indicator between the lower half-coupling and top endshield, and lifting the rotor to check the end-play after each setting of the nut until between 0.002 and 0.005" is obtained.
 The nut should then be locked with its lockwasher.
-If equipment is available to use this method, the following procedure may be used.
+If equipment is not available to use this method, the following procedure may be used.
 Tighten the motor shaft nut carefully until all end-play is removed and the rotor just fails to turn freely.
-Then back the nut off 1/6 turn and lock with its washer.
+Then back the nut off 1/6turn and lock with its washer.
 An assembly nameplate giving this information is mounted on the motor.

 Motors which must withstand continuous up-thrust have a somewhat different construction.
-The upper (thrust) bearing is arranged to take this upthrust; it consists of angularbearings contact thrust mounted back-to-back (DB).
-(See Figure 4A).
+The upper (thrust) bearing is arranged to take this up-thrust; it consists of angular contact thrust bearings mounted back-to-back (DB).
+(See Figure 4a).
 The inner rings are locked on the lower half-coupling with a nut and the outer rings are clamped in the endshield with a ring.
-The shaft shoulder below the lower half-coupling is so located that it seats against the lower halfcoupling before the lower bearing comes up against its cover.
-No special adjustment is necessary when reassembling this type of motor, and the motor shaft nut can be pulled down tight and locked.
+The shaft shoulder below the lower halfcoupling is so located that it seats against the lower half-coupling be fore the lower bearing comes up against its cover.
+No special adjustment is necessary when reassem bling this type of motor, and the motor shaft nut can be pulled down tight and locked.
 The end play of the motors using DB-mounted bearings will then be very small, 0.005" or less.

-G. Bearing Replacement
+F. Bearing Replacement

-In general, replacement bearings should be of the same type and installed in the same relative position as the original bearings.
+In general, replacement bearings should be of the same type and installed in the same relative position as the other bearings.

-When removing bearings, apply steady, even pressure parallel to the shaft or lower half coupling center line.
-Apply this pressure to the inner race whenever possible.
-Angularcontact bearings which have failed and are especially tight on the coupling, can sometimes be removed by using the following procedure: separate the bearing by forcing the outer race over the balls; then, with a torch, apply quick heat to the inner race while also applying pulling pressure.
+When removing bearings, apply steady, even pressure parallel to the shaft or lower half-coupling centerline.
+Angular contact bearings which have failed and are especially tight on the coupling can sometimes be removed by using the following procedure: separate the bearing by forcing the outer race over the balls; then with a torch, apply quick heat to the inner race while also applying pulling pressure.